Double Trouble: Two spectroscopically confirmed low-mass quiescent galaxies at z>5 in overdensities: Results

 \subsection{Spectral properties}

 In this section, we explore the properties of the NIRSpec spectra of \cosgal and \gsgal.
 We start by measuring the $\beta_{UV}$ slope.
 We follow the combined fitting procedure of \citet{Baker2025b} alongside \citet{Saxena2024}.
 This consists of fitting a powerlaw of the form $\rm F \propto \lambda^\beta_{UV}$ within a window of $1600\AA-2800\AA$.
 However, we also mask the regions $1620\AA-1680 \AA$ and $1860\AA-1980 \AA$ in order to remove potential line contribution \citep{Saxena2024}.
-We report the values in Table \ref{tab:properties}.
-We see that both galaxies are consistent with much redder UV slopes ($\beta_{UV}=-0.55$ and $\beta_{UV}=-1.43$) than are typically seen for galaxies in this redshift range \citep{Roberts-Borsani2024, Heintz2025}, highlighting a lack of recent star-formation.
+We report the values in Table \ref{tab:properties}. {We see that both galaxies are consistent with much redder UV slopes, with $\beta_{UV}=-0.72\pm0.23$ for \gsgal, and $\beta_{UV}=-1.63\pm 0.32$ for \cosgal, than are typically seen for galaxies in this redshift range \citep{Roberts-Borsani2024, Heintz2025}.
+This highlights a lack of recent star-formation when compared to other more recently quenched galaxies, such as in \citet{Looser2024, Baker2025b}.}

 We also explore potential emission line contribution.
 Primarily we are interested in H$\alpha$ as it is such a well known tracer of recent star-formation \citep[on timescales $\sim$10Myr,][]{Kennicutt1998, Kennicutt2012}.
 This enables us to place a constraint on the recent star-formation activity independently of the SED modelling assumptions.
 We fit the continuum subtracted prism spectrum with a Gaussian, assuming that all the flux within the H$\alpha$ region is associated with H$\alpha$ (i.e. assuming no blended [NII] contribution).
 We find a 2.8\sig H$\alpha$ detection.
-Converting this into a SFR assuming a \citet{Wilkins2019} conversion factor \citep[although results also remain consistently low with a ][conversion factor]{Kennicutt2012} this gives us an $\rm SFR<1M_\odot\ yr^{-1}$ for both galaxies as shown in Table \ref{tab:properties}.
-This once again highlights the quiescent nature of both \gsgal and \cosgal and shows that they have not had recent star-formation.
+Converting this into a SFR assuming a \citet{Wilkins2019} conversion factor \citep[although results also remain consistently low with a ][conversion factor]{Kennicutt2012} this gives us an $\rm SFR<1M_\odot\ yr^{-1}$ for both galaxies, as shown in Table \ref{tab:properties}.
+This once again highlights the quiescent nature of both \gsgal and \cosgal reiterating that they have not had any recent star-formation.